 Provides information about hearings, legislation, and other advocacy resources specific to the environment

-Contains advocacy-related and other resources and ideas to help you and/or your congregation become greener
+Contains advocacy-related and other resources for individuals and congregations

 ELCA World Hunger links